 Yes, arguments happen and no, they aren't always pretty.
 And, thanks to the differences in the way our brains are wired, men and women handle them differently.
-Luckily our friends at Tokii polled their users to give us some helpful tips on working through conflict in a relationship.
-Now, steering that canoe through tumultuous waters may become a bit easier, so long as you follow these bits of advice (and check out the infographic below).
+Luckily, our friends at Tokii polled their users to give us some helpful tips on working through conflict in your relationships.
+Now, steering that canoe through tumultuous waters may become a bit easier, so long as you follow these bits of advice.

-3. Establish rules.
 Aside from knowing which phrases will trigger a strong reaction, it's also advised to go into an argument with an established set of ground rules — 63 percent of men and 47 percent of women agree.
 Of course, when to set these ground rules is still up in the air (but mid-fight is likely not an ideal time).

 How do you work through an argument with your partner?
-Tell us below!
+Check out the infographic below!